Sign up to our Newsletter

 If you have a passion for justice and want to join a top-ranking law school to kick-start your law career, read on to learn how to get into NYU Law and stand out as an applicant.

-Ranking as the seventh-best law school in the United States and the number one law school for corporate, criminal, international, and tax law, NYU Law has established quite a reputation for itself as one of the most prestigious law schools in the United States.
+Ranking as the fifth-best law school in the United States, NYU Law has established quite a reputation for itself as one of the most prestigious law schools in the United States.

 If you’d like to join this top-tier university but don’t know where to start, this guide will explain the application process.
 Below we’ll discuss NYU Law School’s admission requirements and provide helpful tips to do well on your NYU application essays.